RubenCasal/dual_t265_stitching/README.md

 This class provides tools to automatically calibrate the stitching between two fisheye cameras using SSIM-based analysis.
 These methods allow us to estimate both horizontal and vertical misalignments in the captured views.

-### `compute_overlap_ssim`
+### `estimate_overlap_ssim_partial`

-This method estimates the horizontal overlap percentage between the left and right dewarped images.
-It works by sliding one image over the other (horizontally) across a defined range (`max_offset`) and computes the Structural Similarity Index (SSIM) for each alignment.
-The shift that yields the highest SSIM is considered the best overlap position.
-The overlap ratio is computed as the absolute value of this shift divided by the image width.
+This method estimates the horizontal overlap percentage between the left and right dewarped images by focusing exclusively on their bordering regions.
+Specifically, it compares the right edge of the left image and the left edge of the right image using SSIM to find the best match.

+It iteratively shifts the overlapping edge patches over a specified max_offset range and calculates the SSIM score for each alignment.
+The shift yielding the highest SSIM score determines the best horizontal alignment.
+The overlap ratio is then computed as the number of overlapping pixels (best_offset) divided by the image width.

+**Returns**: A float representing the overlap percentage in the range [0, 1].

 ---
-### `estimate_vertical_shift_ssim`
+### `estimate_vertical_misalignment`

-After determining the horizontal overlap, this method finds the optimal vertical alignment (dy) between the overlapping regions of the two images.
-It extracts the overlapping band from both images and applies vertical shifts to one of them.
-For each shift, it computes the SSIM with the other image.
-The vertical displacement that produces the highest SSIM score is returned as the optimal `dy`.
-This value ensures that both views are vertically aligned for seamless stitching.
+This method estimates vertical misalignment (in pixels) between two grayscale images by sliding one image vertically relative to the other and computing SSIM for each offset.

+It searches within a max_shift range in both directions (up/down) and returns the shift (dy) that maximizes similarity.
+A positive return value indicates the right image should be shifted downward for alignment.

+**Returns**: An integer dy representing the number of pixels to shift the right image vertically.

 ---
 ### `save_calibration_result`